 - 1. Each state and territory in Australia has a different regime that governs the land tax and duty treatment of investment by trusts in land, including the way in which foreign duty and land tax surcharges apply. - 2.
-If you have a discretionary trust that owns land or intends to acquire land, you should ensure that the trust deed includes the specific provisions required by the relevant state or territory so that additional duty and land tax is not payable.
+If you have a discretionary trust that owns land or intends to acquire land (or an interest in any other entity which owns or intends to acquire land), you should ensure that the trust deed includes the specific provisions required by the relevant state or territory so that additional duty and land tax is not payable.
 This should be done before signing a contract to acquire the land. - 3.
-As the regime in each state and territory is different, it is best practice for separate trusts to be set up for the investment in each different jurisdiction, with each trust containing the restrictions necessary for that jurisdiction. - (a) For example, in Queensland, if each of the default beneficiaries are Australian citizens and they do not renounce their citizenship, the trust will not be liable for foreign duty or land tax surcharge in Queensland. - (b) However, in New South Wales, it is also necessary to permanently exclude all persons who are not Australian citizens or permanent residents, and any permanent residents who fail to satisfy an ordinarily resident in Australia test, as beneficiaries of the trust.
-If the trust deed does not contain those exclusions, it is deemed to be a 'foreign trust' (even if none of the current beneficiaries are foreign persons) and a foreign duty surcharge of 8% and a foreign land tax surcharge of 2% will apply.
+As the regime in each state and territory is different, it is best practice for separate trusts to be set up for the investment in each different jurisdiction, with each trust containing the restrictions necessary for that jurisdiction. - (a) For example, in Queensland, if each of the default beneficiaries are Australian citizens and they do not renounce their citizenship, the trust will not be liable for foreign duty or land tax surcharge in Queensland.
+This is the case even if other eligible beneficiaries of the trust, who are not default beneficiaries, are foreign persons. - (b) However, in New South Wales, it is also necessary to permanently exclude all persons who are not Australian citizens or permanent residents (or who are citizens of other exempt countries such as New Zealand), and any permanent residents who fail to satisfy an ordinarily resident in Australia test, as beneficiaries of the trust.
+If the trust deed does not contain those exclusions, it is deemed to be a 'foreign trust' (even if none of the current beneficiaries are foreign persons) and a foreign duty surcharge of 8% and a foreign land tax surcharge of 4% will apply.
 Similar deeming provisions also apply in Victoria and Tasmania. - 4.
 We recommend against trusts that are drafted to comply with the different restrictions required by each state as they can be overly complex and restrictive.